 - Herring.
 When it comes to foods with the highest amounts of creatine, herring knocks everything out of the park with levels reaching 3 to 4.5 grams per pound.

-According to the Journal of Food Science and Technology Research, if you want to get the highest levels of creatine from herring, you should consider drying it first.
+According to a study in the Journal of Food Science and Technology Research, if you want to get the highest levels of creatine from herring, you should consider drying it first.
 Drying herring for 8 days produces a lot more levels of this amino acid in the fish (5).

 - Chicken and rabbit meat – According to healthyeating.sfgate.com, chicken and rabbit meat have the same levels of this amino acid, which is about 4 and 5 grams per kilogram of flesh.

 Like all meats, however, cooking reduces these levels.
-It is suggested that you get free range raised animals as they are foods with creatine in high amounts.
+It is sometimes suggested that you get free range raised animals as they are said to be foods with creatine in high amounts.

 At the end of the day, foods with creatine are red meat, milk and fish.
 While the levels may vary, as long as you are consuming these foods constantly in your diet, you will be okay.